mixpanel/docs/pages/docs/admin/pricing-and-plans/mixpanel-for-startups.md

 #### Will the credits in my account expire?

 Yes, the startup program provides your first year of Mixpanel for free, valued up to \$50,000.
-After the first year, the credits used to pay for your usage will expire and no longer be valid.
-You can see the expiration date in the CREDITS tab under Billing Information in the ORGANIZATION SETTINGS Overview.
+After the first year, the unused credits will expire and no longer be valid.
+You can see the expiration date in the Credits tab under Plan Details & Billing in the Organization Settings.
 Once your first year elapses, the credits expire and the credit card on file will be charged to cover the subscription renewal and additional data costs.

 #### What happens if I send in more data than my plan allows?